Feeds:

 Asked by the Post-Dispatch about Porter’s key hit, Sutton replied, “A good piece of hitting.
 That’s why he is so well-respected by those of us who stand in the middle of the mound.”

 With the Dodgers, Sutton played for four league champions (1966, 1974, 1977 and 1978) but none won a World Series crown.
-At 37, he finally could be part of a World Series champion if he beat the Cardinals in Game 6.
+At 37, he’d be a World Series champion if he beat the Cardinals in Game 6.
+“Nothing in my life comes close in magnitude to this game,” Sutton told the Post-Dispatch.

 Sutton continued to pitch until he was 43.
 His last season was in 1988 with the Dodgers.
-They released him in August and he was a spectator when they won the World Series championship in October.
+They released him in August and he was a spectator when they won the World Series crown in October.

 Read Full Post »